Mark Honadel

-Mark R. Honadel (born March 29, 1956) is a Wisconsin welder and independent businessman, a former professional metal fabricator, welding instructor, industrial manager, and was a Republican politician and legislator.
+Mark R. Honadel (born March 29, 1956) is an American welder and independent businessman, a former professional metal fabricator, welding instructor, industrial manager, and was a Republican politician and legislator in Wisconsin.

 Born in Milwaukee, Wisconsin, Honadel was raised in Oak Creek, Wisconsin, and graduated from Oak Creek High School in 1974.
 He attended Milwaukee Area Technical College and Marquette University.